Engine housing -POLINI diaphragm intake- Vespa PX125/150 Elestart and Motovespa PX125/150 Iris, 125/150 CL

 In addition to the change to reed valve intake, the flow, bearing and structure have been completely revised.
 The housings are more stable, offer space for wider tires, larger bearings and an optimized oil supply, but remain compatible with most Vespa or Motovespa components in the periphery.

-Do I necessarily have to use a 28/30 millimetre carburettor?
+Do I necessarily have to use a 28/30 millimeter carburetor?

-The housing is designed for diaphragm systems of this size, as this is where the potential is best exploited.
-Smaller carburettors are technically possible, but do not fully exploit the advantages of the system.
+The housing is designed for diaphragm systems in this size range, as this is where the potential is best exploited.
+Smaller carburetors are technically possible, but do not fully exploit the advantages of the system.

 What about separate lubrication?

 Variants with separate lubrication are available for the flat diaphragm intake.
 There is also a pyramid diaphragm block without an oil pump with its own intake manifold.
-Depending on the set-up, either mixed or separate lubrication can be used.
+Depending on the setup, you can opt for mixed or separate lubrication.

 What is the advantage of the larger crankshaft bearing on the ignition side?